Skip to main content

 7. Keep systems updated

 Vulnerabilities in outdated systems are often exploited by attackers to infiltrate your network.
-That’s why you must stay proactive by keeping all your systems, software, and medical devices up-to-date with regular patches and updates.
+That’s why you must stay proactive by keeping all your systems, software, and medical devices up to date with regular patches and updates.

 8. Conduct regular risk assessments